ATTENTION

 • Being over age 65

-• Having diabetes, vascular disease and certain other conditions
+• Having diabetes, vascular disease, or other health conditions

 • Smoking